-Six months ago, if you had asked me about Reiki, I would have said, “What is it?”.
+Prior to my mom’s death in 2016, if you’d had asked me about Reiki, I would have said, “What is it?”.

 Little did I know the impact Reiki would have on my life.
 You’re probably asking yourself, “what does she mean?
-And why did she become a Reiki Practitioner?”
+And why did she become a Reiki Master?”

 Well, the best way to explain it, is to start at the beginning . . .

-For the last few years my mom would give me money for my birthday and I would use it to pamper myself.
-The first year I did a massage, last year Reflexology and this year Reiki.
+For the last few years, prior to my mom’s passing, she would give me money for my birthday and I would use it to pamper myself.
+The 1st year, I did a massage.
+The 2nd year, Reflexology and the year she died, Reiki.
 When I signed up for Reiki, I also noticed that they offer Chakras and I thought, “Why not, it’s my birthday”.

-Since I was having Chakras too, she handed me a tray of oils explaining the names and where each one should be placed on my body.
+Since I was having Chakras, she had me lie on my back and proceeded to place seven stones on certain parts of my body like my forehead, neck, heart while telling me the meaning of each one (I’ll talk more about Chakras in another upcoming post . . . so please stay tuned).
 She then lit Sage and started playing relaxing music.
-She had me lie on my back and proceeded to place seven stones on certain parts of my body like my forehead, neck, heart while telling me the meaning of each one (I’ll post more about Chakras in another blog . . . so please stay tuned).

 When the session was done, she asked me if I was Native American and I said, “No”.
 I asked her why?
 She said that typically you can’t keep Sage lit and we practically had a “fire” going on in the room and that this had never happened to her before.
-I had no clue what that meant or even why you would light Sage.
+I had no clue what that meant or even why you would light Sage (It is often lit to cleanse an area and to create an atmosphere of peace and healing).

 She then asked if there was anything going on in my life.
 I told her how my mom had recently died and how dragonflies were appearing everywhere.
 We talked about the possibility that the smoke from the Sage could be related to my mom.

-I went home having no pain, feeling completely relaxed and happy.
+I went home having feeling completely relaxed and happy.
 I also had an overwhelming urge to become a Reiki Practitioner.

-The next day it dawned on me that my grandmother had been a Christian Science Practitioner and she would help heal people and I wondered if the Sage smoke was somehow related.
+The next day it dawned on me that my grandmother had been a Christian Science Practitioner and people would hire her to pray for them when they were sick.
+This made me wonder if the Sage smoke was somehow related.
 I called the Reiki Practitioner and mentioned this to her.
-She said all she knows was that it was a positive “knock on the door” for me.
+All she said was that it was a positive “knock on the door” for me.

 A few weeks later, I became a Reiki I Practitioner.
 During the attunement (which is when you become a Reiki Practitioner), I was overcome with happiness and peace.
 She then mentioned that I would be operating at a higher energy level and people will be attracted to me and the responses could be positive and negative.